Videomancer

 - Connect an S-Video source to the adapter with an S-Video cable

-- Set VIDEO ROUTE to Analog
+- Set Vid Route Mode to Analog

-- Set ANALOG VIDEO IN to S-Video
+- Set Analog In Mode to S-Video

 YPbPr component in